-June 27, 2014 Written Examination: Application Process
+June 26, 2015 Written Examination: Application Process

-- 1. Applications will be accepted on-line at www.abog.org beginning September 1, 2013.
-Late fees will apply for applications received October 18, 2013.
-The final day applications will be accepted is December 18, 2013. - 2.
+- 1. Applications will be accepted on-line at www.abog.org beginning September 1, 2014.
+Late fees will apply for applications received after 5 pm CDT October 18, 2014.
+The final day applications will be accepted is 5 pm CST December 18, 2014. - 2.
 The total fee (application and examination) must be paid by credit card through the ABOG website at the time of application.
 If an applicant is found to be ineligible to take the examination, the examination portion of the fee will be refunded.
 The application fee is not refundable nor will it be credited toward a subsequent application. - 3.
 The applicant must supply ABOG with an email address as part of the application process and to notify ABOG of any change in this address. - 4.
 A fellowship affidavit form will automatically print during the application process.
 The form must be signed by both the current Program Director and the Chair of the Department and faxed to the ABOG office.
-This form serves to document satisfactory completion or near completion of the fellowship training. - 5.
-A copy of the candidate's current, active medical license must be faxed to the ABOG office. - 6.
-Following submission of the on-line application form and payment of the appropriate fee, the candidate's application will be considered in accordance with the

-- requirements in effect for that year.
+This form serves to document satisfactory completion or near completion of the fellowship training.
+(The candidate must use a computer with connection to a printer.) - 5.
+Following submission of the on-line application form and payment of the appropriate fee, the candidate's application will be considered in accordance with the requirements in effect for that year.
 (See below.)
-The candidate will be notified of admissibility to the written examination. - 7.
+The candidate will be notified of admissibility to the written examination.

 Two business days after the candidate has received the email notification of acceptance, the candidate should contact Pearson VUE to obtain a seat for the examination.
 Instructions for contacting Pearson VUE will be included in the acceptance email.
-Seats at Pearson VUE in individual cities are limited, and are assigned on a "first come, first served" basis.